Dreadfleet

 Dreadfleet is a limited edition game from Games Workshop.
 This cooperative game is playable by at least two players and up to a maximum of 10 players.
 The game was released on 1 October 2011 and is set within the Warhammer Fantasy universe.
-One player takes command of the Grand Alliance, which is composed of the greatest pirate captains, whilst the other commands the Dread Fleet, a force of undead or demon-aligned captains and their skeleton crews.
+One player takes command of the Grand Alliance, which is composed of the greatest pirate captains, whilst the other commands the Dread Fleet, a force of undead or daemon-aligned captains and their skeleton crews.

 Plot

 Sartosa, the homeland of Captain Jaego Roth, is raided by the Dread fleet, killing his family and causing him to go on a quest to destroy Count Noctilus, the leader of Dread Fleet.
 After a failed attempt to recruit the Empire to his cause, he steals the ship The Heldenhammer from the Cult of Sigmar.
 Knowing that he needs to find more allies, he raids Zandri, the city ruled by undead king Amenhotep, and sails away with chests full of gold.
 This angers Amenhotep, who then joins the forces with Count Noctilus, creating the Dread Fleet.
 With their new funding, Roth recruits The Flaming Scimitar and The Swordfish.
 The three vessels head back to Sartosa to restock before heading to the Galleon's Graveyard, Noctilus's headquarters.

 The trio encounters a sinking dwarfen vessel, and decide to aid the dwarfs.
 Heading to Barak Varr instead of Sartosa, they manage to recruit a steam-powered Dwarven battleship Grimnir's Thunder.
 The two forces cross the boundary but become scattered.
 The ships manage to regroup after fending off the Dreadfleet, and then encounter and recruit The Seadrake.
 The Grand Alliance heads to the Maelstrom, the source of Noctilus' power, where Roth sacrifices himself to destroy the Dreadfleet.